ros2/demos/demo_nodes_cpp/README.md

 ### Allocator Tutorial

-This runs `allocator_tutorial` ROS 2 node that publishes a `std_msgs/msg/UInt32` message that contains an integer representing the number of allocations and deallocations that happened during the program:
+This runs `allocator_tutorial` ROS 2 node that publishes a `std_msgs/msg/UInt32` message that contains an integer representing the number of allocations and deallocations that happened during the program.

 ```bash
 # Open new terminal